volume 7 1937-1938

 edited by UFS (United Features Syndicate)

-volume 7 1937-1938 from
+volume 7 1937-1938 with dust jacket from

-19.9.1937 (341) to 11.9.1938 (392) = 52 pages drawn by Burne Hogarth,
+= 52 pages drawn by Burne Hogarth, based

-based on the novel of Edgar Rice Burroughs, with dust jacket
+on the novel of Edgar Rice Burroughs

 Tarzan lands in the unusual reversed situation of having to defend